pybind/pybind11/docs/compiling.rst

 Building manually
 =================

-pybind11 is a header-only-library, hence it is not necessary to link against any special libraries (other than Python itself).
+pybind11 is a header-only library, hence it is not necessary to link against any special libraries and there are no intermediate (magic) translation steps.

 On Linux, you can compile an example such as the one given in :ref:`simple_example` using the following command: